Today we are asking you to submit the Writing task.

 *Application of new skill (Floss Rule)

-Locate adjectives and use them in your own sentence.
+Reading:Learning Goal: We are learning to identify verbs in a narrative.Success Criteria: Locate verbs and use them in your own sentence.

 See Attachment 2